Frank Little (unionist): Industrial Workers of the World

 Frank Little was involved in organizing lumberjacks, metal miners, migrant farm workers, and oil field workers into industrial unions, often as part of free speech campaigns.
 He pioneered the passive resistance tactics used by the Freedom Riders during the Civil Rights Movement.
 Frank Little first took part in the 1909 Missoula, Montana free speech fight along with Elizabeth Gurley Flynn, helping organize lumber workers who suffered at the hands of logging company managers complicit with "sharks," or employment agencies who tricked workingmen out of their hard-earned money.
 Next Frank Little took part in the Spokane, Washington free speech fight, where he was sentenced to thirty days in prison for reading the Declaration of Independence.
 He suffered in Spokane's frigid Franklin School after refusing to work on the city rock pile.

-Along with his organizer brother Walter Frederick Little and sister-in-law Emma Harper.
-Frank took part in free speech fights among workers in Fresno, California in 1910 and 1911.
+Along with his organizer brother Walter Frederick Little and sister-in-law Emma Harper, Frank took part in free speech fights among workers in Fresno, California in 1910 and 1911.
+On one occasion, he was sentenced to 30 days imprisonment for reading the Declaration of Independence on a street corner.
 Little and several hundred workers were arrested for violating a city ordinance, congregating on city streets to publicly speak.
-Many more workers belonging to the Industrial Workers of the World union came to the city and struck in support.
+In response, Frank said he expected a large arrival of Russians, Japanese, Germans, and Chinese to join the IWW.
+Many more workers belonging to the Industrial Workers of the World union came to the city and struck in support after Frank calls them to solidarity on May 10 and August 27, 1910.
+Frank and his brother would wait until after harvest to take the fight to the streets of Fresno.
+In response to the free speech fights sixty-six new IWW locals formed.
 Eventually, Little successfully organized unskilled fruit workers in the San Joaquin Valley of California, a precursor to Cesar Chavez's work.
 He also led free speech efforts in Kansas City, Missouri; Webb City, Missouri; and Peoria, Illinois.

 In August 1913, Little and fellow Industrial Workers of the World union organizer James P. Cannon arrived in Duluth, Minnesota, to support the strike of ore-dock workers against the Great Northern Railway over dangerous working conditions.
 In the course of the strike he was kidnapped, held at gunpoint outside of the city, and dramatically rescued by union supporters.

 In 1914, Little was elected a member of the Industrial Workers of the World's General Executive Board.
 Two years later he returned to the Great Lakes Region, where he organized Superior, Wisconsin, dock workers in a strike for better safety conditions and wages.
 There he was kidnapped, severely beaten, and mock hanged.